Narigo/scalajs-fun/README.md

 main function return a virtual dom representation as well instead of mapping from and to real HTML elements.
 This way, the driver only needs the virtual dom representation and the user code (our `ScycleApp` `logic` function) does not need to deal with the real DOM itself.

+## Video 12 - An interactive counter in Cycle.js

+Before beginning the implementation of the next video, we are going to need a few more HTML elements: `button` and `p`.
+We are going to implement them just like all other of our `Hyperscript` elements for now.